 Deane House looks like it could have been the model for the Bennets' house in Pride and Prejudice, and who is to say that it was not?
 It would have been very familiar to Jane Austen, who lived just up the road and knew the family that lived in it.
 Her eldest brother James was also the rector of Deane church and lived in a house on the right just before the main road (long ago demolished).
 It was James who took over the family home - and the post of vicar of Steventon - in 1800 when Jane's father retired to Bath.
 As an unmarried daughter, Jane had to accompany her father, leaving the world she had grown up in.
 It is easy to imagine that she drew on her feelings at this time when writing Persuasion, which sees Anne Elliot torn away from her childhood home when her feckless father moves to Bath.
 James, incidentally, reckoned he was the writer in the family.
 As a young man he ran a literary magazine and he also wrote poetry.
 What he thought of his sister's efforts is not recorded.

 A small fenced area in a field - the site of a well - is all that marks the site of the house where Jane Austen grew up.
 In her day it was a substantial two storey house standing with a curved driveway.
-Until very recently there were two tall trees in the corner of the field that the Austens were said to have planted, one of which still stands.
+Until very recently there were two tall trees (whose stumps are still visible) that the Austens were said to have planted, one of which still stands.
 Across the road was a barn where Jane performed plays as a child with her siblings.
 The fields around you were the glebe lands - the farm from which Jane's father made part of his living.
 The house was demolished in 1823 by Jane's brother Edward, who was adopted by rich relatives and inherited the entire Steventon estate.
 He built a replacement vicarage - the fine white house on the hill visible behind you as walk up the lane to Steventon church.